"We are hard-wired to attach emotional meaning to everything we do; our thoughts, beliefs, and behaviors. Why not leverage them?"

 CAN EQ BE LEARNED?

-For those of us that are not naturally equipped, research supports that people can learn how to self-reflect, develop awareness of other’s emotions, and interact more effectively, as well as learn to apply these skill sets in order to produce more favorable results
+For those of us that are not naturally equipped, research supports that people can learn how to self-reflect, develop an awareness of other’s emotions, and interact more effectively, as well as learn to apply these skill sets in order to produce more favorable results

 While much of our makeup is composed of heritable traits, we are exposed to social behaviors from the time of birth which together becomes the skillsets we rely on, creating the narrative of who we really are.